ummel/fusionModel/README.md

     [1] "natural_gas"

-The resulting `fchain` list suggests that “aircon” and “insulation” should should be fused jointly in the initial block followed by the remaining fusion variables in a preferred order.
+The resulting `fchain` list suggests that “aircon” and “insulation” should be fused jointly in the initial block followed by the remaining fusion variables in a preferred order.
 You may get slightly different results, since `blockchain()` relies on random cross-validation.
 We can then pass the suggested blocking and chaining strategy to `train()`, whose `y` argument accepts a list for the purposes of specifying variable blocks.

 For this call to `train()`, we will also specify a set of hyperparameters to search over when training each LightGBM gradient